dmwit/maryodel/protocol/README.md

 The sequence of columns component MUST NOT have any duplicate bytes.
 The sequence of cells component MUST have the same number of bytes as the sequence of columns component.
 The shape bits of each cell in the sequence of cells component MUST be 4 (disconnected).
-Messages beginning <code>garbage you
+Messages beginning
-</code> are only allowed in the cleanup state.
+<code>garbage you </code>&nbsp;are only allowed in the cleanup state.

 This message indicates that the given player is being sent garbage.
 The positions indicated by the sequence of columns component are overwritten by the